November 17, 2017

 Stricter numbers mean taking steps to control blood pressure before it gets too high.

-The American Heart Association announced this week that it’s revising its guidelines for what is considered high blood pressure — which means even more Americans will be considered “hypertensive.”
+The American Heart Association announced in 2017 that it was revising guidelines for what is considered high blood pressure – which means even more Americans than before are considered “hypertensive.”

-Before this report, the association estimated that some 30 percent of Americans have hypertension, or high blood pressure.
-Under the new guidelines, closer to half of Americans’ blood pressure readings will be considered too high.
+Before this change, the association estimated that 30 percent of Americans hade hypertension (high blood pressure).
+Under the newer guidelines, closer to half of Americans’ blood pressure readings are considered too high.

-High blood pressure is a major risk factor for heart disease and stroke – the two leading causes of death in the world, according to the American Heart Association.
-The new guidelines note that, in the United States, high blood pressure causes more deaths from heart disease and stroke than all other preventable causes, except cigarette smoking.
-Yet high blood pressure doesn’t usually make someone feel bad; it can be “silent” until a stroke or heart attack happens.
+High blood pressure is a major risk factor for heart disease and stroke, the two leading causes of death in the world, according to the American Heart Association.
+The newer guidelines note that, in the United States, high blood pressure causes more deaths from heart disease and stroke than all other preventable causes except cigarette smoking.
+Yet high blood pressure doesn’t usually make someone feel sick.
+It can be “silent” until a stroke or heart attack happens.

 The good news is that most people can lower their blood pressure even without medication.
-At Vanderbilt’s Heart and Vascular program, cardiovascular specialist Joshua Beckman, M.D., says that keeping weight within healthy limits helps keep blood pressure normal.
-Also, Beckman said, people should also be aware of their alcohol consumption, and drink only in moderation.
-“Moderation” means no more than two drinks per day for men and one for women.
+Keeping weight within healthy limits helps keep blood pressure normal.
+It’s smart to pay attention to how much alcohol you drink.
+For the purposes of controlling blood pressure, drink only in moderation.
+That means no more than two drinks per day for men and one for women.
+(Recent studies have found that even light drinking can raise your risk of developing several cancers, however.)

-Beyond healthy weight and limited drinking, here are four big weapons against hypertension:
+Beyond staying at a healthy weight and limiting or cutting out alcohol, here are four more big strategies to prevent hypertension:

 1. Cut way back on salt in your diet.

-Southerners love salty food, but it doesn’t love us back.
-Fried food, processed food, bacon, all those vegetables cooked with bacon — they’re all high in sodium (salt).
-If you have high blood pressure — even if you’ve only just landed in this category, under the new American Heart Association guidelines — read food labels and keep track of how much sodium you’re taking in.
+Americans love salty food, but it doesn’t love us back.
+Fried food, processed food, bacon, vegetables cooked with bacon – they’re all high in sodium (salt).
+If you have high blood pressure – even if you’ve only just landed in this category, under the 2017 American Heart Association guidelines – read food labels and keep track of how much salt you’re taking in.
 Aim for less than 2,300 milligrams of sodium per day.

 Be aware that many foods that don’t taste particularly salty may be hiding a lot of sodium (for example, store-bought salad dressings, white bread and canned goods).
 Check the actual amount of sodium in a food; don’t assume that because the can is labeled “low sodium” that you can eat that food and stay within your daily salt limit.